ganduspl/SPFScanner/README.md

 ## 📁 Output

 - Results are saved in the `Results/` folder.
-- Filenames include the date, time, and number of servers found, e.g.
+- Filenames include the date, time, and number of servers found, `2025-05-18_20-15-30_found3_servers.txt`
-  `2025-05-18_20-15-30_found3_servers.txt`

 ---